 We'll be using Magic.TXD for the textures.

 Save and make sure the version of the TXD is correct (it should be Sonic Heroes PC, or GameCube or PlayStation 2 if you're editing those versions).
 Don't delete the original textures from the file unless you're sure of what you're doing (some levels will crash without certain textures).
 Remember this file contains textures for both level and object models.
-If you extracted the textures from the game already you obviously don't need to add them a second time.
-You should test your model now and it should render correctly.
+If your model uses the same textures from the game that are already in the file (such as shaders) you obviously don't need to add them a second time.
+You should test your level again now and it should render correctly.

 For more information, see Collision Format.

 First, you must create a collision model.
-You should start from your level's original model, but get rid of details such as plants that are not supposed to be touchable.
-You can also add invisible geometry to your collision model.
+You should start from your level's original model, but get rid of details such as plants and complex items that are not supposed to be touchable.
+You can also add invisible geometry to it.
 Replace stairs with ramps.
 Make sure the model is as simple as possible.
 Split it into multiple meshes, as this division will be kept in the file.
 This model has a maximum size of 65535 vertices and/or triangles.
-Export it as .OBJ and convert it to .CL using HeroesOBJ2CL or HeroesCollisionGenerator.
-Once converted, replace the file in the dvdroot\collisions folder (it's named s(tg)LL.cl).
+Export it as OBJ and import it with HPP's Collision Editor window.
+Save it in the mod's root\dvdroot\collisions folder (it's named s(tg)LL.cl).

+Once your model is imported and saved, you can check Show Collision or use the X shortcut to display it.
+The file's quadtree can be displayed as well if Show QuadTree is checked, although there's not too much need for this except maybe for debugging purposes.
 If you test your model and notice collision is buggy in some parts (such as floor clipping), it's probably because some of your meshes have too many triangles.
 Try simplifying the mesh, and if you absolutely can't, split it into 2 or more.

 Note that the bingo and pinball types will only work in levels which originally had them.
 The difference between them is that you accelerate much faster and have more control on slides than tables.